Cast of Characters

 Money Habit: Saver

 Ladies and gents, this is my hubby.
 He is the breadwinner of our rat pack.
 My life didn’t really begin to blossom until I met him.
 Hubby and his 3 other older siblings grew up in a beautiful suburb outside of Marin just north of the Golden Gate bridge.

 He went to UC Berkeley for his engineering degree and got an internship at Amazon soon after.
 His father was a well-to-do engineer at PG&E and his grandfather was a well-to-do engineer (and later president) at PG&E too.
 Well, the genes have it, Hub’s a software engineer and he’s as smart as fried chicken is delicious.

-Since has the most picturesque family, I annoy him with questions constantly about his family and his childhood.
+Since he has the most picturesque family, I annoy him with questions constantly about his family and his childhood.
 What they ate for dinner, what time his dad came home from work, what video games did he play, did he fight with his brother a lot, did they have bedtime stories read to them, what was having grandparents like…so on and so forth.
-I secretly live through him and his family.
+I secretly live vicariously through him and his family.

 His favorite show is RuPaul’s Drag Race.
 When he cried like a baby after Latrice Royale (below) was eliminated, I knew he was the One.
 His nickname throughout high school and college was “Princess.”
-He’s proud of this.
+Hahaha.

 Money Habit: Spender